BloomTech-Labs/Groa-ds/cortex/README.md

 - BEFORE pushing to github make sure that "values.json" is blank or deleted or listed in gitignore or on a private repo.

+# Testing predictor.py
+- config is required for Cortex deployment
+- payload is currently just a user id number/string
+- output is two recommendation ids and two recommendation JSON strings

+# Testing AWS credentials with Boto3
+- follow step one of this guide https://aws.amazon.com/getting-started/tutorials/backup-to-s3-cli/
+    - to create an AWS IAM user to allow programmatic access
+    - download the credentials.csv and put the keys below